Skip to main content

 • Notify the IELP office of any address changes.
 All F-1 visa holders are required by U.S. law to report address changes within 10 days of moving.
 If you fail to tell the IELP office that you've changed your address, you may fall out of status.
 To report an address change, email us or come to the IELP office to fill out a change of address form immediately after you move.
 We will then update your address in the Student and Exchange Visitor Information System (SEVIS).

-• Keep your I-20 Certificate of Eligibility up-to-date at all times.
+• Keep your I-20 Certificate of Eligibility up to date at all times.
 Do not let your I-20 expire!

 Taking a Break